Pradeepkumar0018/Music-System-App/README.md

-# 🎵 Kholi Music – AI-Powered Music Recommendation Platform
+# 🎵 dhoni Music – AI-Powered Music Recommendation Platform

-Kholi Music is a full-stack, AI-driven music recommendation web application that intelligently suggests songs based on language, popularity, emotion, and audio features.
+dhoni Music is a full-stack, AI-driven music recommendation web application that intelligently suggests songs based on language, popularity, emotion, and audio features.
 The platform combines a modern music UI, real-time APIs, and machine-learning–powered analytics to deliver a rich, interactive listening experience.

 ---